benjaminginja/-Murder-Mystery-Case-SQL/README.md

 # The documentation
 Includes gathering the data by downloading the dataset from SQL city, creating a database, importing the dataset in Postgres SQL, querying it, and finding the murderer and villain.

+Kindly download the attached documents to view part of the query screenshot and the full query text file.